BAJAJ FINSERV DIRECT LIMITED

 Importance of Credit Score

-Credit score plays a crucial role in determining your financial credibility.
+Credit score plays an important role in determining your financial credibility.
 It directly affects your access to credit and the terms offered by lenders.
 Here is how:

 A high credit score increases your chances of getting loans approved.
 Lenders, thus, view you as a low-risk borrower.